November 23, 2022 · Blog Posts

 The following article in this series will speak more specifically about why Rival One stands at the top echelon in this historic development.
 The speed with which the spread takes place is the critical distinction between existing systems and the next generation represented by Rival One.
 In addition, Rival One has an ultra-low-latency functionality that allows rapid and robust execution.

 The third and final article will look at trading spreads across exchanges.
-This entails, for example, using CME as the “source of truth,” driving quote orders on Coinbase, then hedging in FTX or Binance.
+This entails, for example, using CME as the “source of truth,” driving quote orders on Coinbase, then hedging in Coinbase or Binance.
 But, again, Rival One has the connectivity for futures, equities, and crypto that none of the off-the-shelf software-as-a-service solutions can offer.

 Discover Rival One’s Auto-Spreader Tool and start spread trading across exchanges and multiple assets from one screen for one fee.
 Rival One